Return to Homepage

 1. Jump or Kink?
 Regression Probability Jump and Kink Design for Treatment Effect Evaluation

-2. When Can We Ignore the Measurement Error in the Running Variable? (with Michal Kolesá) R&R, Journal of Applied Econometrics.
+2. When Can We Ignore the Measurement Error in the Running Variable? (with Michal Kolesá), Accepted, Journal of Applied Econometrics.